 Bahrain raid on Shiite cleric's town: 5 killed, 286 arrested

-This image provided by an activist who requested to remain unnamed, shows Bahraini security forces during a raid on a sit-in demonstration, in Diraz, Bahrain, Tuesday, May 23, 2017.
+This image provided by an activist who requested to remain unnamed, shows people treating a man who was injured in a raid on an sit-in, in Diraz, Bahrain, Tuesday, May 23, 2017.
 Bahrain police raided a town where the sit-in has been going on for months in support of Sheikh Isa Qassim, a prominent Shiite cleric, who had his citizenship stripped by the government.

 Discussions